ultrabear/bfi/README.md

 ## Other Notes
 - The execution environment is 8 bit brainfuck, there are no settings to use other sizes
 # Credits
-All example programs came from the example sets from [El Brainfuck](https://copy.sh/brainfuck), a bf-to-JS compilier implementation with debugging tools and variable buffer widths
+All example programs (except beemovie.bf) came from the example sets from [El Brainfuck](https://copy.sh/brainfuck), a bf-to-JS compilier implementation with debugging tools and variable buffer widths